hfcintergalactic/ApplicationDevelopmentInPython/assignments/set3.md

 Hint: Make sure to correctly typecast the operands.
 As the implementations of the functions will require arguments of a certain type (typically integers).

 Implement the *process_line* function.
-Note that, since the functions are not yet implemented (we will start working on those implementations next week), most functions will return wrong answers.
-We will fix this next week.
+Note that, since the functions are not yet implemented, most functions will return wrong answers.
+We will fix this in the upcoming assignments.

 (2).
 Advanced
 -----------